ptomulik/testmd/README.md

           /(?:[a-z0-9][a-z0-9\.+-]*)?/
         end

+        # escape characters that could be interpreted as meta-characters
+        # by CLI commands used for repository lookups
         def self.escape_package_name(package)
           # this is tool-specific, check if this pattern fits your needs
           package.gsub(/([\.\+])/) {|c| '\\' + c}
         end

+        # escape characters that could be interpreted as meta-characters
+        # by CLI commands used for repository lookups
         def self.escape_package_prefix(prefix)
           # this is tool-specific, check if this pattern fits your needs
           prefix.gsub(/([\.\+])/) {|c| '\\' + c}